 After the Yatra and Rath reach the Gundhicha temple, the three deities stay there for 9 days.
-Later, devotees bring them back to home and this journey is known as Bahuda Yatra.
+Later, devotees bring them back home and this journey is known as Bahuda Yatra.

 Devotees place the idols back in the temple the next morning.
 At first, the occasion of Suna Vesa takes place.
-It is changing of clothes of gods like newborn babies takes place.
+It is changing of clothes of gods like newborn babies take place.
 This event signifies the end of the Rath Yatra.
 On this day, devotees return to their respective places till next year.

 Here are the most popular dishes from Odisha that you must try-